-Given the poor performance of the centre-left coalition in probity and transparency matters, the Piñera presidential campaign put a strong emphasis in the issue, promising a “new way of governing” (Silva 2016, p.
+Given the poor performance of the centre-left coalition in probity and transparency matters, the Piñera presidential campaign put a strong emphasis on the issue, promising a “new way of governing” (Silva 2016, p.
 195).
 However, once elected, conflicts of interest from recently appointed public officials, pushed the topic of public probity back into the agenda.
 According to Silva, “at the end of the Piñera administration, the interrelationship between business and politics became profoundly condemned by the Chilean electorate, despite the excellent economic performance achieved by his government” (p.
 197).